yegor256/blog/_posts/2014/dec/2014-12-01-orm-offensive-anti-pattern.md

 session.save(post);
 {% endhighlight %}

 This is how almost every ORM works.
-The basic principle is always the same&mdash;ORM objects are [anemic envelopes]({% pst 2016/jul/2016-07-06-data-transfer-object %}) with data.
+The basic principle is always the same---ORM objects are [anemic envelopes]({% pst 2016/jul/2016-07-06-data-transfer-object %}) with data.
 We are talking with the ORM framework, and the framework is talking to the database.
 Objects only help